yousefelzidani2/Phishing_Email_Detector/README.md

+Developed by `Yousef Elzidani` , a first-year cybersecurity and digital forensics student at University of West of England (UWE), this Python-based tool analyses suspicious emails to detect phishing attempts.
+It uses keyword analysis, link detection, and formatting checks to calculate a confidence score.

 # Phishing Email Detector

 ## Overview
-This project is a beginner-friendly tool designed to detect phishing emails by analyzing suspicious keywords, embedded links, and unusual formatting patterns.
+This project is a beginner-friendly tool designed to detect phishing emails by analysing suspicious keywords, embedded links, and unusual formatting patterns.
 It calculates a confidence score for phishing likelihood and provides a visual summary.

 ## Tools and Materials Used
 - Python: The primary programming language for building the project.
-- Matplotlib: Used for visualizing the results via bar charts.
+- Matplotlib: Used for visualising the results via bar charts.
 Note: Matplotlib builds a font cache during its first run, which can take a few moments.
-- NLTK (Natural Language Toolkit): Processes and analyzes email text, including identifying common words.
+- NLTK (Natural Language Toolkit): Processes and analyses email text, including identifying common words.
 - Regex: Detects patterns like links in the email text.
 - PyCharm: IDE for writing and testing Python code.